patriciatran/norbis-virome-tutorial/README.md

 For this tutorial, we will use a total of 3 scenarios.
 First, I will walk you through how to use VIBRANT using the command line through a live coding session.
 Additionally, we will go over the general input and output files.
 We will then compare how the outputs differ in the 3 scenarios, and then discuss these through guided discussions in breakout groups of 7-8 students per grouup.
 Finally, we will regroup in the main virtual room to debrief.

+### File descriptions in the `Datasets` Folder:

 In the folder `Datasets` of this github page, you will find 5 fasta files with the file extension `.fasta.`, `.faa`, `fna`. the README.txt file in the `datasets` folder describes what these datasets are.

-We will split the class into groups, and each group will run VIBRANT on one file.
-Then we will discuss and compare how these datasets differ.
+:dna: Lactococcus lactis: Complete bacterial genome with 5 prophages

+:dna: LBVG: Lake Biwa Viral Genomes, curated viruses from a metagenome

+:dna: Microviridae: Example of running proteins, single genome

+:dna: mixed_example: Some short scaffolds, some non-viruses, some viruses

+:dna: Podoviridae: Example of running nucleotides, single genome, encodes an AMG

+As you can see, each of these 5 examples constitute a slightly different situation where VIBRANT can be used.

 For the live-demonstration, I will show you how to run it on `Lactococcus_lactis.fasta` but please change the `input file` name for the file that you are assigned, as you follow along.
+We will beginby splitting the group, and each group will be assigned one of these 4 files.
+Each person in each group can follow along and run VIBRANT on their respective sequence.

+Later in the defriefing section, each group will go through their output files and discuss them with one of the instructors .
+Then we will regroup and share our points as a class and answer any additional questions you may have.

 ## Option 1: Running VIBRANT from command-line.
 ### Exercises and discussion questions